santiagoaldanondo/retro-bomber/README.md

 ## Next steps

-* Create floor, walls and ceiling. ??
+* DONE: Create floor, walls and ceiling. ??
 Maybe in the background object
 * ??
 Check collision of bombs and bullets with bomber.
 * Create score, put it on the screen and update it.
 * ??
 Create a small canvas to show the current viewport position in the whole map.